PROJECT HUMAN COMPASS

 In efforts to combat injustice, imbalance, and inhumanity, art and words are effective tools of turning emotions into something articulate, tangible, and understandable.
 More importantly, when used constructively, art and words have the ability to educate and move to societal change and transformation.

 Project Human Compass has partnered with businesses and other programs to offer opportunities for up and coming artists to express their empathy, connection, and compassion for others.
 If you would like to participate, find a program under the tab "Project Human Compass" of the main page.
 Aligned with The Wall POV Project's intent to cultivate creative expression in both art and written forms, an original written essay or statement between 100 to 200 words must accompany each illustration.
-One entry is permitted per person.

 A percentage of sale proceeds are required to go towards a charity actively fighting for democracy, equality, and justice.
 Although the venue has the discretion to decide, the following is a list of charities endorsed by The Wall POV Project: